 Fashion Buying and Merchandising: Luxury Brands (Online Short Course)

 Have you always been interested in pursuing a career within Luxury fashion?
-This online course will immerse you in the world of luxury fashion and what it means to be in the luxury Buying and Merchandising team; planning, strategizing and selecting luxury product.
-With a focus on branded buying you will learn how planning differs between a multi-brand department store and small luxury boutique, you will also touch on the inner workings of a luxury brand and how the Buying and Merchandising role differs here.
+This online course will immerse you in the world of luxury fashion and what it means to be a the luxury Buying and Merchandising team; planning, strategizing and selecting luxury product.
+With a focus on branded buying, you will learn how planning differs between a multi-brand department store and small luxury boutique.
+You will also touch on the inner workings of a luxury brand and how the Buying and Merchandising role differs here.
 Through the use of up-to-date case studies, lectures and workshops this course will explore the more complex aspects of planning for a luxury fashion department and the concept of luxury as a whole.

 - Luxury brands

 - SWOT (Strengths, Weaknesses, Opportunities, Threats) preparation

 - Planning; research methods, sales analysis and creating budgets

 - Buying; applying budgets, product selection and range planning